Please ensure JavaScript is enabled for purposes of website accessibility Thyroid Eye Disease Symptoms | Bulging Eyes and Other TED Signs

 The longer TED goes untreated, the more likely serious eye damage can occur.

-That’s why it’s so important to regularly check for Thyroid Eye Disease symptoms.
-The sooner you spot symptoms, like those listed below, the sooner you and your doctor can come up with a treatment plan.
+That’s why it’s so important to be aware of Thyroid Eye Disease symptoms.
+The sooner you spot symptoms, like those listed below, the sooner you and your TED Specialist can come up with a treatment plan.

 Your eyes may feel dry or sandy.